 Child Sexual Abuse - Any contact or interaction (visual, verbal, or emotional) between a minor and another person in which the minor is being used for the sexual arousal, molestation, or gratification of the perpetrator or any other person.

-Event Staff ("Staff') - Anyone eighteen (18) years of age or older who is approved to administer a GLGP youth program under the terms of this Policy.

-Presbytery Youth Leadership ("Leadership") - Any GLGP-sanctioned leadership of an official GLGP youth program (e.g., Covfamikoi Director, Youth Secretary, Youth Committee).
+–2) Event Staff (“Staff”) – Anyone eighteen (18) years of age or older who is approved by the CYPU Director and/or CYPU Board to administer a GLGP Youth program, examples include but are not limited to event coordinator, counselor, driver, cook.Presbytery Youth Leadership ("Leadership") - Any GLGP-sanctioned leadership of an official GLGP youth program (e.g., Covfamikoi Director, Youth Secretary, Youth Committee).

 Volunteer.
 Any adult (18 years or older) or youth, ages 13-17 year of age, approved under this policy to assist in the care of youth at a GLGP youth program.